Frequently Asked Questions About Property Tax

 How are appraisal review board (ARB) members appointed?

 The board of directors of each appraisal district appoints the appraisal review board members.
+In counties with a population of 120,000 or more, appraisal review board members are appointed by the local administrative district judge

 What qualifications must an individual meet to serve on the appraisal review board?